The Seesaw Evaded Modular Dirac Framework

 For the neutrino sector, the Dirac mass matrix $M_\nu$ is diagonalized as $U_\nu^\dagger M_\nu^\dagger M_\nu U_\nu = \text{diag}(m_1^2, m_2^2, m_3^2)$ with $m_1, m_2, m_3$ denoting the neutrino mass eigenvalues.
 The lepton mixing matrix is then obtained as $U = U_l^\dagger U_\nu$, from which the mixing angles $(\theta_{12}, \theta_{13}, \theta_{23})$ and the Dirac CP violating phase $\delta$ are extracted using

-We fix $v_h = 246~\text{GeV}$, $\Lambda = 10^{14}~\text{GeV}$, $v_\sigma = 10^{12}~\text{GeV}$, $\beta_\mu/\alpha_e = 0.0203$, and $\gamma_\tau/\alpha_e = 0.003$, and perform a numerical scan over the remaining parameters, including the modulus $\tau$ restricted to its fundamental domain\,\cite{narayanan2019modular}.
+where, $J_{\text{CP}} = \operatorname{Im}\left[ U_{11} U_{22} U_{12}^* U_{21}^* \right]$ is the Jarlskog invariant, and $c_{ij} = \cos\theta_{ij}$, $s_{ij} = \sin\theta_{ij}$.
+For the numerical analysis, we fix $v_h = 246~\text{GeV}$, $\Lambda = 10^{14}~\text{GeV}$, $v_\sigma = 10^{12}~\text{GeV}$, $\beta_\mu/\alpha_e = 0.0203$, and $\gamma_\tau/\alpha_e = 0.003$, and perform a numerical scan over the remaining parameters, including the modulus $\tau$ restricted to its fundamental domain\,\cite{narayanan2019modular}.
 The objective is to identify regions of parameter space that yield a hierarchical charged lepton spectrum while simultaneously reproducing the mixing angles and the Dirac CP violating phase, and the mass squared differences $(\Delta m_{21}^2, \Delta m_{31}^2)$ at their global\,(NuFIT 6.0) best fit values\,\cite{Esteban:2024eli}.
 In addition, the sum of neutrino masses $\sum m_i$ is required to remain consistent with cosmological bound\,\cite{Planck:2018vyg}.
 Although other regions of the parameter space can reproduce the observables within their $3\sigma$ ranges, our focus here is on identifying the regions of parameter space that are in excellent agreement with the global best fit values, as these correspond to the most probable configuration.
 The scan is carried out for both normal hierarchy (NH) and inverted hierarchy (IH).

 After performing the scan, we find that the model remains viable for both NH and IH.
 In each case, the corresponding ranges of the numerical parameters consistent with our criteria are summarized in Table~\ref{tab:NH_IH}.